SunnyGitGud/SakuHaku/README.md

 Then that's sad....
 Idk still have to fix zzzz gn.

-## add loading screen at every tea.msg update
+# add loading screen at every tea.msg update doneX
 ## add data streaming info screen on playing a torrent
 ## add add episode and seeder filters
 ## add pagination to hard codded anilist lists
 ## edit mpv config with a script to show relevent details on the player pulling from anilist api
+## add proxy site arguemnt to the program

 ## for future add timestamp tracking to mpv to dinamically update anilist anime status
+## todo just make the program take an arguement of proxy url